IssacZhuang/Alco/.Note/Issue.md

-There is a potential issue: if a renderPass is created from a framebuffer and then the original framebuffer is destroyed, the renderPass in the new framebuffer becomes a null pointer.
+todo bugs:

+[1]
+the gpu surface is lost when sdl window is minimized

+[2]
+the text input at the last char in the ui input box will cause error

+[3]
+double '\n' input required to break line in the ui input box